UK To Announce Biggest Asylum Overhaul in Decades - UrduPoint

 UK To Announce Biggest Asylum Overhaul 'in Decades'

-The plan is focused on identifying genuine asylum seekers, deterring illegal entry and changing the rules to make it easier to deport those "with no right" to be in the country.
+The plan, set to be announced in parliament later Wednesday, is focused on identifying "genuine" asylum seekers, Patel said, deterring illegal entry and changing the rules to make it easier to deport those "with no right" to be in the country.

-"We've got to break this people smuggling model, we've got to put in safe and legal rules, and we've actually got to be able to help genuine asylum seekers, not just flee persecution, but be resettled in the United Kingdom.
+"We've got to break this people-smuggling model, we've got to put in safe and legal rules, and we've actually got to be able to help genuine asylum seekers, not just flee persecution, but be resettled in the United Kingdom," she said.

 "Currently our system is overwhelmed."
-Tightening immigration rules and securing Britain's borders were key promises of those that argued for leaving the European Union in the run-up to the 2016 Brexit referendum.
+Tightening immigration rules and securing Britain's borders were key promises of those like Patel and Prime Minister Boris Johnson who argued for leaving the European Union in the 2016 Brexit referendum.

+Johnson called the plan "firm and fair", adding it was a "positive step forward in our commitment to tackle illegal entry, punish people smugglers and safeguard those who are in genuine need of refuge".

-- 'Two-tiered system' - Whether people enter Britain legally or illegally will have an impact on how their asylum claim progresses under the proposals.
+- 'Two-tiered system' - Whether people enter Britain legally or illegally will affect how their asylum claim progresses under the proposals.

 "If people arrive illegally, they will no longer have the same entitlements as those who arrive legally, and it will be harder for them to stay," said Patel.